zitsko/zitsko/README.md

     Deployment: Render, Netlify

  📚 Education:

-    Full-Stack Bootcamp with a focus on MERN Stack at SocialHackers
+-Full-Stack Bootcamp with a focus on MERN Stack at SocialHackers: https://socialhackersacademy.org/

-    FrontEnd Developer Path at Scrimba
+-FrontEnd Developer Path at Scrimba: https://scrimba.com/

  👨‍💻 My projects are available at [kostaskotsisportfolio](https://kostaskotsisportfolio.netlify.app/)